-2.7 Offsetting of financial instruments
+2.7 Offsetting financial instruments

-Financial assets and liabilities are offset and the net amount reported in the balance sheet when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or register and settle the liability simultaneously.
-The legally enforceable right must not be contingent on only expensive enforceable in the normal course of business and in the event of default, insolvency or bankness of the company of the counterparty.
+Financial assets and liabilities are offset and the net amount reported in the balance sheet when there is a legally enforceable right to offset the recognised amounts and there is an intention to settle on a net basis or realise the asset and settle the liability simultaneously.
+The legally enforceable right must not be contingent on future events and must be enforceable in the normal course of business and in the event of default, insolvency or bankruptcy of the company or the counterparty.